 - Virtual modes of patient engagement and feedback,

-- Population health management (e.g, management of entire patient panels for screenings and treatment via remote approaches), and
+- Population health management (e.g., management of entire patient panels for screenings and treatment via remote approaches), and

-Remote Patient Monitoring.
 Remote patient monitoring can be a valuable tool that complements telemedicine by allowing patients to record clinical data from home and transmit that information to their health care team.
 This can be particularly useful for chronic disease management.
 Below are resources on implementing remote patient monitoring.

 - American Medical Association: Digital Health Implementation Playbook — This PDF is a comprehensive guide to remote patient monitoring.
 It includes sections on before, during, and after implementation of remote patient monitoring.
 The appendices, starting on page 66, include useful templates to help at each stage of the process.